 David purchased the threshing floor from the willing Jebsuite King.
 He built the altar, made holy sacrifices to seek forgiveness for the sin of his ill fated census.
 In the process and the pandemonium the tribal leaders of the day unanimously accepted this altar as the beacon by which the future site of the first and second temples in Jerusalem would be determined.
 The demand, in 1 Chronicles 21:18 by the angel of death to build an altar on the threshing floor, at the angel's feet became accepted as a prophecy of Gad.

-Are we to rely on a a vision, much less than a prophecy through the voice of an angel or on chance or hidden meaning that this prerequisite site of the altar is in fact the site at which Isaac was offered by Abraham - Akeida?
+Are we to rely on a a vision, much less than a prophecy through the voice of an angel or on chance or hidden meaning that David's altar is in fact the site at which Isaac was bound and offered by Abraham - Akeida?
 Was David opportunistic?
-There are no scholarly sources that directly state King David’s selection of this location is one and the same.
+There are no scholarly sources that directly state King David’s selection of this location is one and the same with Akeida.
 For the past 2840 years from the time King Solomon built the first temple and its altar, people have simply believed the site to be precisely the true Akeida.
 How is it that the most holy site for Jews is identified with the feet of the angel of death?

-In numerous articles I have argued that the newly excavated site above the Gihon, on the neck mountains neck, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of Isaac’s altar.
-Notwithstanding popular opinion, this site is likely to be the original site of Salem, Luz, Beit-El and Jerusalem as such it ought to be more seriously considered as the primary site King David did not identify.
+In numerous articles I have argued that the newly excavated temple complex above the Gihon, on the neck of the mountain, where sacrificial worship and ceremony is now known to have taken place, is in fact the site of the altar on which Isaac was bound.
+Notwithstanding popular opinion, this site is likely to be the original site of Salem, Luz, Beit-El, Zion and Jerusalem as such it ought to be more seriously considered as the primary site King David did not identify.
 To understand the reasons why the King did not identify the site, we must be sensitive to a chronological series of events that presented him a great difficulty.